splash-networks/admin-panel-doc/docs/portals/huawei.md

 ## Huawei FAT AP Settings

 **Note:** _There are 2 captive portal modes supported on Huawei: **HTTP** and **HTTPS**.
-HTTP is simpler to set up but is less secure and only will not work on iOS devices.
+HTTP is simpler to set up but is less secure and will not work on iOS devices.
 The use of HTTPS is recommended as it is more secure and supported by all devices.
 The setup for HTTPS mode requires a few more steps so the procedure for setting it up is given at the end._

 ### HTTP Setup